jerryq0101/csgo-mkt-may/README.md

 # CSGO's Dune Analytics
 This is a [Next.js](https://nextjs.org/) project bootstrapped with ReactJS.
 Additionally, MongoDB and an EC2 instance are used.

-Current: A simple malleable dashboard with an Items Search, Price Chart and Item Detail
+Current: A simple malleable dashboard with an Items Search, Price Chart and Item Properties

 <details>
 <summary>Seeing data presented in an aesthetically pleasing manner on dashboards is satisfying.</summary>